ciwg/workshop-2024-09-10-make/README.md

 But if you update the timestamp on 'hello.txt', 'make' will re-run the 'bye.txt' rule, because 'bye.txt' is out of date.

+Hint:  The '-n' flag to 'make' will show you what commands it would run, without actually running them.
+It's really useful for seeing what 'make' is doing.

 ---